security-patched/localtunnel/SECURITY.md

 ## Reporting a Vulnerability

-Use Github's `Private vulnerability reporting` for this repository.
+Use Github's `Private vulnerability reporting` feature.